xfhelen/xfhelen.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-I am an assistant professor in the Department of Computer Science and Engineering, Shanghai Jiao Tong University (SJTU),  At SJTU, I'm a member of Emerging Parallel Computing Center (EPCC) and Sustainable Architecture and Infrastructure Lab (SAIL).
+I am an assistant professor in the Department of Computer Science and Engineering, Shanghai Jiao Tong University (SJTU).
+At SJTU, I'm a member of Emerging Parallel Computing Center (<a href="http://epcc.sjtu.edu.cn/">EPCC</a>) and Sustainable Architecture and Infrastructure Lab (</a href="https://www.cs.sjtu.edu.cn/sail/"SAIL</a>).
 Prior to joining SJTU, I worked with <a href="https://seng.hkust.edu.hk/about/people/faculty/tim-kwang-ting-cheng">Prof. Kwang-Ting CHENG</a> in the AI Chip Center for Emerging Smart Systems (ACCESS), Hong Kong University of Science and Technology (HKUST).
 I earned my PhD degree from Shanghai Jiao Tong University under the joint supervision of <a href="https://www.cs.sjtu.edu.cn/~lichao/index.html">Prof. Chao Li</a> and  <a href="https://www.cs.sjtu.edu.cn/~guo-my">Prof. Minyi Guo</a>.
 I earned my BS degree from Dalian University of Technology (with honors).